andreburgaud/justify/README.md

 # JUSTIFY

-* Fully justify ASCII text document.
+* Fully justify ASCII documents.
-* Useful to justify open source licenses document.
+* Useful to justify open source license documents.
 See examples in this document.

 ## Installation